FREE WORK PLANNER

-This board game storage ideas will save tons of space and maybe help you retake one of your closets/cabinets again!
+These board game storage ideas will save tons of space and maybe help you retake one of your cabinets back again!

-Does your family loves board games – and maybe you've been collecting a wee bit more during the pandemic?
+If your family loves board games and you've been collecting games a wee bit more lately – these hacks are for YOU!

 My friend Lori who organizes people's homes for a living shared this board game storage idea with us recently.
 I'll let her tell how she did it!

 Lori here!!
 When I set out to help a friend tackle her board game mess – we decided to ditch the boxes and use mesh zippered bags to store games.
 Now they take up about 1/3 of the space and have a cute little basket to call home 🙂 She saw this idea over on Pinterest and it worked out great!

 NOTE: A PPP reader mentioned on Facebook that she was scared to get rid of her boxes for some reason…

 Here’s my answer: I had that same thought… But then seeing how much space you gain back, it’s totally worth it.
 Plus when little ones carry a game zipped in a bag there’s less chance of them dropping & dumping the contents everywhere.

 To get started, we first opened up all the board game boxes and measured the game boards to decide what kind of bags you'll need to order.
 We next separated the games into piles based on size – so we could order the right size zipper bags (some of the games we thought would fit into the smaller size actually needed the larger bag – so I recommend ordering more of the larger size).

 - Big: 13.4 x 9.4 Zipper File Bags (15pk)